-The Vancouver Thunderbirds register for the following season starting typically in May (returning players) and June (new to TBirds players) of each year.
+The Vancouver Thunderbirds open up registration for the following season typically in May (returning players) and June (new to TBirds players) of each year.
 Current members of the TBirds family do get a head start but we bring in new members every season, and do everything possible to find a spot for every player who wants to play.

 The map shows the dividing line between the Vancouver Thunderbirds (left side of the blue line) and Vancouver Minor (right side of the blue line).
 As per Hockey Canada rules, players must play for the minor hockey association they reside within the boundary of.
 If you are wanting to join the Vancouver Thunderbirds, and you reside on the left side of the blue line, please see the section below "2022-23 Season Registration for Players New to the Thunderbirds" for the next steps.

 After reviewing the information below, should you have any questions, please email Audrey in our office at email@example.com